BY MARK WORKMAN

-“Workman has provided priceless insight with his book which should be studied top-to-bottom by anyone looking to make their living in the business.”
-Blabbermouth.net
+“Workman has provided priceless insight with his book which should be studied top-to-bottom by anyone looking to make their living in the business.” –Blabbermouth.net

-How to Be a Music Tour Manager also includes an insightful foreword by virtuoso lead guitarist of Testament–and author of his new memoir Geek To Guitar Hero–Alex Skolnick.
+One for the Road: How to Be a Music Tour Manager includes an insightful foreword by virtuoso lead guitarist of Testament–and author of his memoir Geek To Guitar Hero–Alex Skolnick.

 by Alex Skolnick